Yalda Hakim

 Yalda Hakim was born in Afghanistan and moved to Australia in the late 1980s after her father fled Kabul with his family after the Russia invasion.
 She began her career as a junior journalist at SBS's World News Australia.
 She filmed her first story for Dateline in 2008 called "Yalda's Kabul", when she returned to Afghanistan.
 She was a finalist for the Australian Young Journalist of the Year Award and won the United Nations Media Peace Prize for Best Australian Television News coverage in 2009.

-As well as English, Hakim speaks five other languages including Farsi, Urdu, Hindi, Pashto and Dari, and is currently learning Mandarin.
+As well as English, Hakim speaks five other languages including Farsi, Urdu, Hindi, Pashto and Dari.

 Read More